-The Named Physical Circuits window initially displays any discovered circuits.
-At this point, you can create, add, or remove NPCs as required.
-Named physical circuits (NPCs) are named circuits that describe a physical connection between a CPE or PE-CLE and a PE-POP.
-The intermediate nodes of the NPCs can either be CPE or PE.
+Named physical circuits (NPCs) are named circuits that describe a physical connection between a CPE or U-PE and a N-PE.
+The intermediate nodes of the NPCs can either be U-PE or PE-AGG.
 They can be connected in a circular fashion forming a ring of devices, which is represented by an entity known as NPC Rings.
-NPC Rings represent the circular topology between devices (CPE or PE) to the Named Physical Circuits.
-To create an NPC, you must specify how the source CPE/PE-CLE and the destination PE-POP are connected and specify the intermediate nodes.
+NPC Rings represent the circular topology between devices to the Named Physical Circuits.
+To create an NPC, you must specify how the source CPE/U-PE and the destination N-PE are connected and specify the intermediate nodes.